Thousands of Philadelphia transit workers strike

 Story highlights

-- More than 4,700 transit worker strike in Philadelphia
+- More than 4,700 transit workers strike in Philadelphia

 - Issues stalling negotiations include pensions, wages and health care